2014 pro-Russian unrest in Ukraine: Second counter-offensive

-A new counter-offensive by government forces on Sloviansk during the early morning of 2 May resulted in the downing of two government helicopters, and casualties on both sides.
-As a result, Ukrainian forces gained control of all separatist checkpoints, and of half the city.
-President Oleksandr Turchynov said that many separatists were "killed, injured and arrested".
-In the early morning on the next day, the counter-offensive then targeted to Kramatorsk, and Andriivka in Donetsk Oblast.
+A new counteroffensive by government forces on Sloviansk during the early morning of 2 May resulted in the downing of two government helicopters and casualties on both sides.
+As a result, Ukrainian forces gained control of all separatist checkpoints and of half the city.
+President Oleksandr Turchynov said that many separatists were "killed, injured, and arrested."
+In the early morning on the next day, the counteroffensive then targeted to Kramatorsk and Andriivka in Donetsk Oblast.
 Serious fighting resulted in the recapture of the occupied buildings in Kramatorsk by government forces, and at least ten separatists were said to have been killed in Andriivka.

 All of the international military monitors who had been held in Sloviansk were released by Vyacheslav Ponomaryov on 3 May.
 On the same day, protesters in the city of Donetsk stormed and occupied the chairman of the regional government's private business office and the SBU building, smashing windows and ransacking files as an act of revenge for the clashes in Odesa.

 Kramatorsk was reoccupied by militants on 4 May, and Sloviansk saw renewed fighting on 5 May, resulting in the deaths of four Ukrainian soldiers.
 Fierce fighting took place in Mariupol starting 5 May.
 Posters plastered on the occupied city administration building read "OSCE get out" or "OSCE you cheat".
-As part of the counter-offensive, government forces recaptured the building on 7 May, but then left it, allowing the separatists to quickly re-occupy it.
+As part of the counteroffensive, government forces recaptured the building on 7 May, but then left it, allowing the separatists to quickly re-occupy it.

 Occupied buildings in Donetsk had been heavily fortified by 6 May, and Donetsk International Airport was closed to all traffic.
 The regional television broadcasting centre remained occupied by about thirty camouflaged insurgents with AK-47s.
-A BTR-70 was parked outside building, along with barricades made of sandbags and tyres.
+A BTR-70 was parked outside the building, along with barricades made of sandbags and tyres.
 A similar presence was observed at the RSA building.

 On 7 May, Russian president Vladimir Putin asked the separatists to delay the planned 11 May referendum on the status of Donetsk.
 Denis Pushilin, the leader of the Donetsk People's Republic, refused.
-In response, Ukrainian transitional prime minister Arseniy Yatsenyuk referred to Putin's words "hot air", and vowed that the counter-offensive in Donetsk would continue.
+In response, Ukrainian transitional prime minister Arseniy Yatsenyuk referred to Putin's words as "hot air," and vowed that the counter-offensive in Donetsk would continue.

 A large skirmish erupted in Mariupol on 9 May, when government troops launched an attack on a police station in the city, resulting in the killing of at least twenty people.
-These were described by the Ukrainian government as "militants" and "terrorists", though some local residents said that they were unarmed protestors.
+These were described by the Ukrainian government as "militants" and "terrorists," though some local residents said that they were unarmed protestors.